OlivierLD/raspberry-coffee/Monitor.Battery/README.md

 # How to remotely monitor...

 ## A Battery
+ This is an example intending to demonstrate how to publish information  gathered from the Raspberry PI.
+ The information here is the tension (aka voltage) of a battery.
+ The battery can be in a remote place, and from wherever you are, you want to make sure its level does not drop below a given threshold.

 ##### Read the tension
+ As the Raspberry PI's GPIO pins are all digital ones, to read the battery's tension, you need an Analog to Digital Converter (ADC).
+ As you can see in the Fritzing diagram below, we will use here an MCP3008.
+It is cheap, and good enough for our purpose.

 ##### Publish it
+ This is where we have several options, which we discuss below.

 ### The battery monitoring trinket
 ![The hardware](./12-volts.monitor_bb.png "The Hardware")